-If you don't want a walk as such we do have many open spaces and parks in the village where you can just go and have a walk round but if you want something a little more ambitious, these are a selection of suggested walks in, around, from and back to Glenfield.
+If you don't want a walk as such we do have many open spaces and parks in the village where you can just go and have a walk round but if you want something a little more ambitious, these are a selection of suggested walks in, around, from and back to Glenfield or nearby.
 They are of varying lengths and some are easier than others.
 We trust you will find them of surprising interest.
 Most of the routes are circulars as we wish to discourage the use of cars given air pollution in Glenfield is on the high side.
 Some good walks can be had though by using public transport to get outside Glenfield with a view to a walk back where a circular would be too much for some.
 There are obviously many other walks slightly further afield which cannot be accessed from Glenfield on foot.
 The Charnwood Forest Regional Park is on our doorstep and we include a series of walks around there.
 Most of this regional park is within the boundary of the developing National Forest which itself stretches as far as Staffordshire offering many more opportunities.
 At the last count nine million new trees have been planted in the National Forest.
 We are not in either park but the roughly 5000 trees we have planted add to this transformation of this part of the Midlands.

-They have been devised by members of the Parish Council in conjunction with members of the Ramblers Association and the maps give an indication as to where they go.
+The walks have been devised by members of the Parish Council in conjunction with members of the Ramblers Association and the maps give an indication as to where they go.
 Hopefully they will encourage people to discover the back ways around Glenfield and the surrounding countryside.

 Glenfield has been the site of a settlement since about 800 BC and was featured in the Doomsday Book.
 In more recent times it played a strong part in the early development of the railways and some former tracks provide easy walking routes.
 As is the case with many villages which have seen rapid expansion and urbanisation Glenfield is hardly a 'pretty' village and indeed is in reality a small town with a population of about 11,000.